Frequency Part-time

 A bachelor’s (four years) and master’s degree (minimum 36 credits) with a 3.0 or higher GPA earned from a regionally accredited college/university or an equivalent credential earned from a qualifying international institution.

-Students who have conferred a master’s degree with less than 36 credits may be considered for admission but are required to complete the additional graduate credits at a regionally accredited college or university either before or during matriculation in the EdD program.
+Students who have conferred a master’s degree with at least 30 credits but less than 36 credits may be considered for admission, however they are required to complete the additional graduate credits at a regionally accredited college or university either before or during matriculation in the EdD program.

 All applicants with master’s degrees in-progress during the application review period are required, if admitted, to complete and confer their master’s degree before the start of their first semester enrolled.
 Applicants who fail to submit a final official transcript with degree conferral before the start of the program will be administratively withdrawn from the program.